 No other league is doing it better.
 The numbers are undeniable.
 Again in 2022, 57 USHL or USHL alumni were drafted into the NHL.
 That number ties their previous record for draft picks.

 Citing the direct correlation with USHL – NCAA – and leading all groups in the amount of NHL free agent signings carried a significant impact on the voting.

-The success of rookie NHL players from the WHL was taken into account as Dylan Cozens, Kirby Dach, Peyton Krebs, and Bowen Byram have all proven to be NHL ready in their first seasons.
+The success of NHL players from the WHL was taken into account as Dylan Cozens, Peyton Krebs, and Bowen Byram have all proven the WHL is developing scoring as much as they are defense.

 Next week we will publish the results of rating Canadian Junior A and Tier II in the United States.